Biliary Colic and Cholecystitis

 *A laparoscopic cholecystectomy after a couple of days of inflammation tends to be a more difficult procedure.

-- In a patient readmitted with RUQ pain post-cholecystectomy, it is important to exclude a retained CBD stone post operatively via LFTs and USS.
+In a patient readmitted with RUQ pain post-cholecystectomy, it is important to exclude a retained CBD stone post operatively.
+US abdomen scan may be useful, yet if this is unremarkable, then further investigation via MRCP imaging is warranted.

 A gallbladder empyema is when the gallbladder is infected and an abscess forms within it.
-Patients are typically markedly septic, however presenting with a similar-type picture to acute cholecystitis, and has a significant morbidity and mortality.
+Patients are typically septic, however presenting with a similar-type picture to acute cholecystitis, and is associated with a significant morbidity and mortality.

-The condition is diagnosed by either US or CT scan.
-Treatment is still via laparoscopic cholecystectomy* (may require intra-operative drainage if tense gallbladder) or percutaneous cholecystostomy (if unsuitable for surgery).
+The condition is diagnosed by either US scan or CT scan.
+Treatment is via laparoscopic cholecystectomy* (may require intra-operative drainage if tense gallbladder) or percutaneous cholecystostomy (if unsuitable for surgery).

 *There is a higher rate of conversion to open cholecystectomy with emypema than uncomplicated acute cholecystitis

-Patients will typically have a history of recurrent or untreated cholecystitis, which has lead to the chronic inflammation of the gallbladder wall.
+Patients with chronic cholecystitis will typically have a history of recurrent or untreated cholecystitis, which has lead to the chronic inflammation of the gallbladder wall.
 It may be asymptomatic or present with ongoing RUQ or epigastric pain with associated nausea and vomiting.

-It can be diagnosed typically by CT scan.
+It can be diagnosed typically by CT scan (or often noted on histology post-cholecystectomy).
 Management in uncomplicated cases is via elective cholecystectomy.
-Its main complications are increased risk of gallbladder carcinoma and a biliary-enteric fistula.
+Its main complications are increased risk of gallbladder carcinoma and biliary-enteric fistula.

 Bouveret’s Syndrome and Gallstone Ileus